blazQ/mpi-word-count/README.md

   - Splitting based on the number of lines
   - Splitting based on file sizes

-The first one is not efficient enough when the filesize varies greatly between files in the directory, causing an uneven workload distribution, while the second one has problems when the line length is not the same between the files.
+The first one is not efficient enough when the filesize, which is the actual measure of input complexity, varies greatly between files in the directory, causing an uneven workload distribution, while the second one has problems when the line length is not the same between the files.
 The third one, while being slightly more difficult to implement, ensures a perfectly balanced workload distribution between each process.

 The problem this approach poses is that a single file could, theoretically, be processed by more than one process.
 So a word could be split between 2 processes, and thus, the final count would be wrong.

 To avoid this, synchronization logic must be inserted in the final solution, in order to recover the "missing word".

-This synchronization logic must be implement in such a way as to avoid unnecessary communication overhead and lose all of the gains of parallelization.
+This synchronization logic must be implemented in such a way as to avoid unnecessary communication overhead and loss of all the gains of parallelization.

 There are certainly other important aspects of the general solution: the use of an hashtable for fast lookup of each word and their respective counts, the use of MPI derived datatypes to optimize comunications and so on.
 Each of this will be detailed in the following sections.